enthusiasticgeek/gstreamer-rtsp-ssl-example/README.md

               547 | struct _GTimeVal
                   |        ^~~~~~~~~

-Potential fix may be as follows:
+Potential fix (suggested by ChatGPT 4) may be as follows:

             // Old code using GTimeVal
             GTimeVal current_time;